Skip to main content

 An arrow pointing to the 'Create new form' button above a list of forms

-💡 Hint: You can also add collaborators to your form.
+💡 Pro Tip: You can also add collaborators to your form.
 Collaborators have the same access to the form (and its responses) as you.
 Just start typing a user's name in the box and select the right person.

-Press Save and publish your page, and you'll see your completed form as users will see it!
+7. Press Publish on the top-right of your page to see your completed form as users will see it.

 Ta da! 🎉 Your new form is ready to gather feedback.

-If you want to add your form to an existing Confluence page, simply type /forms when you're in editing mode and select Forms for Confluence from the list that appears.
+⚡️ Pro Tip: Did you know you can add a form to an existing Confluence page?
+Simply type /forms when you're in edit mode and select Forms for Confluence from the list that appears.

-• Click Apps > Forms for Confluence in the top bar.
+• Select Apps > Forms for Confluence in the top bar.

 • From here, click on the name of a form, and it'll take you to your form responses.